en |

 Let’s explore some of the most common ones, particularly for American travelers:

-Your Tourist Card can also be extended for an extra 90 days while you are in Cuba, making the total maximum stay 180 days.
+Your eVisa can also be extended for an extra 90 days while you are in Cuba, making the total maximum stay 180 days.

 To extend your card, you will need your passport, your current visa, a receipt from the private accommodations where you are staying, the credit or debit card that you used to buy your travel insurance, and a document to prove you have travel insurance.